rawgraphs/rawgraphs-app/.github/ISSUE_TEMPLATE/feature-suggestion.md

 ---
 name: Feature suggestion
-about: Suggest an idea for this project
+about: Suggest an idea to improve RAWGraphs
 title: ''
 labels: enhancement
 assignees: ''